The Bayesian Context Trees State Space Model for time series modelling and forecasting: BCT-ARCH: Experimental results

-We examine the cumulative log-loss, $\mathcal {L} = - \sum _ {i } \log \widehat {p} ( y _i | y_{-D+1} ^ {i-1} )$, over all datapoints $y_i$ in the test set.
 The results for the four stock market indices are presented in Table~\ref{table_arcH_real}.
 The BCT-ARCH model is seen to outperform all the alternatives in all examples, the only exception being the S\&P index data.
-Because of its low computational complexity and efficient sequential updates, the BCT-ARCH model also outperforms all the alternatives in terms of computational requirements, with its empirical running times being anywhere between one and three orders of magnitude faster; see Section~\ref{run_times} of the Supplemental Material.
+Because of its low computational complexity and efficient sequential updates, the BCT-ARCH model also outperforms all the alternatives in terms of its computational requirements, giving empirical running times that anywhere between one and three orders of magnitude smaller than those of the alternatives; see Section~\ref{run_times} of the Supplemental Material.